 Documentation: Indicates whether the person is an employee or a contractor

-In the Component section, select SemQL in the value type drop down of the Text Color property, and then click the Edit button to open the SemQL Editor.
+In the Component section, next to the Text Color property, select SemQL in the value type drop-down, and click the Edit button to open the SemQL editor.

-Enter the following expression in the SemQL Editor and then click OK:
+Enter the following expression in the SemQL editor and click OK.

 case